clinton825/Final-Year-Project/project-info-app/README.md

-# Project Information Finder
+# Infrastructure Project Tracking Web Application
 # BY Clinton Bempah (20097793)

 ## Overview
-The **Project Information Finder** is a React-based web application that allows users to search for project details using a Planning ID.
-The application fetches project data from a backend API and displays relevant details such as title, category, stage, value, location, and description.
+The **Infrastructure Project Tracking Web Application** is a React-based web application that allows users to explore and search for infrastructure project details.
+The application fetches project data from a backend API and displays comprehensive information about various infrastructure projects, including their planning details, categories, values, and locations.

 ## Features
+- Advanced search and filtering capabilities:
-- Search functionality using Planning ID
+  - Search by Planning ID, title, location, or category
+  - Filter by project category and subcategory
+  - Filter by project value range
+- Interactive project cards with:
+  - Expandable descriptions for better readability
+  - "Read More/Show Less" functionality
+  - Key project information at a glance
 - Detailed project information display including:
   - Project Title
-  - Category
+  - Category and Subcategory
-  - Stage
   - Value
   - Location (County and Region)
-  - Description
+  - Comprehensive Description
   - Project URL
+- Modern, responsive design features:
+  - Grid layout for project cards
-- Responsive design for mobile and desktop devices
+  - Smooth transitions and animations
+  - Mobile-friendly interface
 - Real-time API integration
 - Error handling and validation
 - Loading states for better user experience
 - Navigation between project details and home page
-- Clean and modern user interface
+- Clean and intuitive user interface

 ## Technologies Used
 - React.js (Functional Components, Hooks)